vjovanov/actormig/actor-migration.md

 [Akka monitoring](http://doc.akka.io/docs/akka/2.0.3/general/supervision.html#What_Lifecycle_Monitoring_Means)
 mechanism.
 Monitoring is different than linking because it is unidirectional and the termination reason is now known.
 If monitoring support is not enough to migrate the user code there are two possible workarounds:

-    * One can disable the linking functionality, migrate the rest of the system to Akka, and then reintroduce linking on the Akka back-end in Step 4
+    * Postpone the migration of linking to the last possible moment (Step 4).
+Then when moving to Akka create an actor hierarchy that will handle faults.

-    * One can make all actor failures explicit and send user defined messages for each type of failure in the actor.
-For example, catch errors explicitly and notify the master about the failure by sending a message containing the type of failure.
+    * Make all actor failures explicit and send user defined messages for each type of failure in the actor.
+For example, in the master-slave configuration, slave catches errors explicitly and notifies the master about the failure by sending a message containing the type of failure.

 4. Usage of the `restart` method - Akka does not provide explicit restart of actors so we can not provide the smooth migration for this use-case.
 The user must change the system so there are no usages of the `restart` method.